Probing heartbeat oscillations from the black hole X-ray binary GRS 1915+105 using spectral-timing analysis: Discussion

-A key finding from our broadband \textit{AstroSat} analysis is the systematic evolution of the coronal electron temperature $kT_{\rm e}$ across the $\rho$ cycle, which reveals a disk-corona anti-coupling sequence.

-During the disk expansion phase (Phases~1--3), as $R_{\rm in}$ increases and the disk cools, the corona heats progressively: $kT_{\rm e}$ rises from $\sim$10.5\,keV in Phase~1 to $\sim$11.5\,keV in Phase~2 and reaches its maximum of $\sim$14.5\,keV in Phase~3 (Table~\ref{tab:astrosat_params}).
-This trend is naturally explained by the seed photon starvation mechanism \citep{HaardtMaraschi1991, Beloborodov1999}: as the inner disk recedes, it subtends a smaller solid angle as seen from the corona, reducing the supply of soft seed photons available for Compton cooling.
-With fewer seed photons to cool it, the coronal plasma heats to higher temperatures.
+The broadband \textit{AstroSat} analysis reveals a systematic evolution of the coronal electron temperature $kT_{\rm e}$ across the $\rho$ cycle.
+During Phases~1--4, as $R_{\rm in}$ increases the corona heats progressively: $kT_{\rm e}$ rises from $\sim$6\,keV in Phase~1 through $\sim$10\,keV in Phases~2 and~3 to a maximum of $\sim$14.5\,keV at the burst peak (Phase~4) (Table~\ref{tab:astrosat_params}).
+This trend reflects the seed-photon starvation mechanism \citep{HaardtMaraschi1991, done2007xrb}: as the inner disk recedes, it subtends a smaller solid angle as seen from the corona, reducing the supply of soft seed photons available for Compton cooling, so the coronal plasma heats to a higher equilibrium temperature.

-The anti-correlation then reverses at the burst.
-When the disk collapses inward at Phase~4, the compact, hot disk floods the corona with seed photons \citep{HaardtMaraschi1991, Beloborodov1999}, and $kT_{\rm e}$ drops to $\sim$10.2\,keV.
-After the burst (Phase~5), the hot post-burst disk ($T_{\rm in} \sim 1.89$\,keV at $R_{\rm in} \sim 18$\,km) maximally cools the corona, driving $kT_{\rm e}$ to its minimum of $\sim$6.2\,keV.
-This post-burst corona is the coolest and most photon-rich in the entire cycle.
+After the burst peak the corona partially cools as the disk contracts back inward.
+Between Phase~4 and Phase~5, $R_{\rm in}$ decreases from $\sim$22.9 to $\sim$17.4\,km and $kT_{\rm e}$ drops from its maximum of $\sim$14.5\,keV to $\sim$11.5\,keV, consistent with the partial recovery of seed-photon flux as the disk re-approaches the corona.
+The cycle then resets to the cool-corona Phase~1 conditions ($kT_{\rm e} \sim 6$\,keV).

-The Comptonization photon index $\Gamma$ tracks this evolution consistently \citep{SunyaevTitarchuk1980, Zdziarski1996}: $\Gamma$ steepens from $\sim$1.93 in Phase~1 to $\sim$2.01 in Phase~3 as the corona becomes hotter and more optically thin, then hardens to $\Gamma \sim 1.77$ in Phase~5 as the cool, dense post-burst corona produces a harder Comptonized spectrum under the highest seed photon flux.
+The Comptonization photon index $\Gamma$ tracks this evolution \citep{SunyaevTitarchuk1980, Zdziarski1996}: $\Gamma$ steepens from $\sim$1.77 in Phase~1, where the cool, optically thicker corona produces a harder Comptonized spectrum, to $\sim$2.01 at the burst peak (Phase~4), where the hotter and more optically thin corona yields a steeper continuum, and remains close to $\sim$2.00 in Phase~5 before the cycle resets.

-This disk-corona anti-coupling sequence, where the coronal temperature rises during disk expansion and falls during disk contraction, provides direct observational evidence for geometric modulation of the seed photon supply driving coronal temperature changes \citep{done2007xrb, HaardtMaraschi1991}.
-It represents a clear demonstration of this mechanism in a single source undergoing cyclic accretion variations.